 While the bath is the highlight of the day for many children, it’s also totally normal for other babies and young children to act like the bathtub is the monster from the back of their closets.
-Knowing it’s normal doesn’t make it any easier to convince a skittish baby or toddler that hygiene is more important than whatever reason she thinks the bath is out to get her, though.
+Knowing it’s normal doesn’t make it any easier to convince a skittish baby or toddler that hygiene is more important than whatever reason they think the bath is out to get them, though.
 Fortunately, there are a few tricks that could help convince your little duckling to give swimming a chance.

 Just add water!